top of page

 • Candidates will need to be either running a supervision group or demonstrate that they will have a supervision group to bring to the course

-boundaried and appropriate supervision
+boundaried and appropriate supervision.

-Venue for 2024/25 course The Institute of Group Analysis, 1 Daleham Gardens, London, NW3 5BY
+The Institute of Group Analysis, 1 Daleham Gardens, London, NW3 5BY

 Course Dates